JokingHero/crisprCHOPOFF/README.md

 OS support: Unix (linux & mac)
 For windows, run through WSL (windows subsystem for linux)

-Normally, first time running build_index(), will install the backend for you, through the function install_CHOPOFF()
+Normally, the first time running build_index(), the backend will be installed for you, through the function install_CHOPOFF()

 ```r
 # The script ran, can be found from:
 system.file("bash_script", "install_julia_and_CHOPOFF.sh", package = "crisprCHOPOFF")